All about erectile dysfunction, its symptoms, causes and treatment

 Erectile dysfunction (ED) is when a person with a penis cannot have an erection or sustain an erection firm enough to have sex.
 This is commonly called impotence.

-ED can affect a person’s sexual life and ruin intimate relationships.
+In this era where people argue much about how long a normal erection should last, ED can affect a person’s sexual life and ruin intimate relationships.
 It can also reduce a person’s quality of life and negatively impact their mental health.

 Many people occasionally find it hard to get an erection, for instance, due to occasional stress.
 And this may not be considered abnormal.
 However, it becomes a problem if getting and keeping an erection is consistently impossible.